- Be customer driven: You proactively work on the right things by continuously orienting your goals around delivering value to your customers.

 - Work as a team: You work collaboratively with your peers, cross-functional teammates, and leadership to create shared success, trust, and belonging.

 - High agency: You have the power and the responsibility to improve Sourcegraph as a company and as a product.
 You deliver regardless of the circumstances.

-Every person on our team is individually responsible for knowing what high-quality work looks like and producing high-quality work.
+- High quality: You are responsible for finding out what high-quality work looks like and producing that high-quality work iteratively.

 - If you don’t know what high quality looks like, it’s your responsibility to find out (for example, by asking teammates and stakeholders).

 - If you don’t have the time to produce high-quality work, then it’s your responsibility to take more time or cut scope (and communicate this), so that you can produce high-quality work.